jselsing/AutoImgCal/README.md

 # AutoImgCal
 Automatic astrometric - and flux calibration of astronomical images

 Rutine to automatically do astrometric calibration and photometry of detected sources.
-Uses astrometry.net to correct the astrometric solution of the image.
+Uses Astrometry-net to correct the astrometric solution of the image.
 Input images need to be larger than ~10 arcmin for this to work.
-This correction includes image distortions.
 Queries Pan-STARRS, SDSS and USNO in that order for coverage for reference photometry against which to do the calibration.
-This is achieved with a heavily modified version of gr_cat.py developed by Thomas Krühler which can be consulted for additional documentation.
+This is achieved with a modified version of gr_cat.py developed by Thomas Krühler which can be consulted for additional documentation.
 Handling of the sextractor interfacing is inspired by autoastrometry.py, written by Daniel Perley and available at http://www.dark-cosmology.dk/~dperley/code/code.html.
 The two lists of images are then matched with a k-d tree algorithm and sextracted magntiudes can be calibrated against the chosen catalog.

 ## Depedencies